-- Editor settings configured at the campaign level override the ones made at the account level, only for the current campaign.
+- Editor settings configured at the campaign level override the ones made at the workspace level only for the current campaign.

-- Say, you have selected the option Consider both id and class (recommended) for your campaign and notice that the changes you made to your campaign didn't get applied in real-time as the IDs or classes attribute changed.
-Now, you edit the editor setting of your campaign and set it to Ignore both id and class.
-In such a scenario, you have to delete the code that got generated in the VWO Editor's JS section and make the changes to your campaign from scratch again.
+- Say, you have selected the option Consider both IDs and Classes (recommended) for your campaign and notice that the changes you made to your campaign didn't get applied in real-time as the IDs or classes attribute changed.
+Now, you edit the editor setting of your campaign and set it to Ignore both IDs and Classes.
+In such a scenario, you have to delete the code generated in the VWO Editor's JS section and make the changes to your campaign from scratch again.

 To handle the dynamic IDs and Classes at a campaign level, VWO lets you configure the settings using the VWO Editor.

 - Login to your VWO account.

 - Go to Testing and create a campaign, say A/B.

 - Enter the relevant information in the fields present on the URL(S) page and click NEXT.

 - In the VWO editor, choose the SETTINGS option.